telerik/kendo-ui-core/docs/aspnet-mvc/helpers/datepicker/overview.md

 **WebForms**

         <%: Html.Kendo().DatePicker()
-            .Name("datepicker") //The name of the datepicker is mandatory.
+            .Name("datepicker") //The name of the DatePicker is mandatory.
 It specifies the "id" attribute of the widget.
-            .Min(new DateTime(1900, 1, 1)) //Set min date of the datepicker
+            .Min(new DateTime(1900, 1, 1)) //Set the min date of the DatePicker.
-            .Max(new DateTime(2099, 12, 31)) //Set min date of the datepicker
+            .Max(new DateTime(2099, 12, 31)) //Set the min date of the DatePicker.
-            .Value(DateTime.Today) //Set the value of the datepicker
+            .Value(DateTime.Today) //Set the value of the DatePicker.
         %>

 **Razor**

         @(Html.Kendo().DatePicker()
-            .Name("datepicker") //The name of the datepicker is mandatory.
+            .Name("datepicker") //The name of the DatePicker is mandatory.
 It specifies the "id" attribute of the widget.
-            .Min(new DateTime(1900, 1, 1)) //Set min date of the datepicker
+            .Min(new DateTime(1900, 1, 1)) //Set the min date of the DatePicker.
-            .Max(new DateTime(2099, 12, 31)) //Set min date of the datepicker
+            .Max(new DateTime(2099, 12, 31)) //Set the min date of the DatePicker.
-            .Value(DateTime.Today) //Set the value of the datepicker )
+            .Value(DateTime.Today) //Set the value of the DatePicker.
+        )

 ## Event Handling